theethawat/MintY-SkyBlue/readme.md

 # Linux Mint-Y SkyBlue Theme
-Make your linux more colorful with sky blue theme that based on Linux Mint Mint-Y Theme on Linux Mint 19.0 Tessa Editing from Linux Mint Mint-Y theme on my computer Supporting GTK3.0 GTK2.0.
+Make your linux more colorful with sky blue theme that based on Linux Mint Mint-Y Theme on Linux Mint 19.0 Tara Editing from Linux Mint Mint-Y theme on my computer Supporting GTK3.0 GTK2.0.
 It only Control and Windows boarder the logo is not now.

 ## Screenshot